Tired of Reading? Please listen to the blog

 In the oath, physicians pledge to prescribe a treatment that is beneficial to the patient according to their abilities and judgment.
-The pledge refrains the physicians to cause harm or hurt the patient and to live an exemplary personal and professional life.
+The pledge refrains the physicians from causing harm or hurt the patient and to live an exemplary personal and professional life.

 How has the Oath been updated?

-The new declaration is called a physician’s pledge and reflect the changes that have taken place over the past decades regarding the relationship between physicians and their patients and between the physicians and their colleagues.
+The new declaration is called a physician’s pledge and reflects the changes that have taken place over the past decades regarding the relationship between physicians and their patients and between physicians and their colleagues.
 Some of the changes that the new pledge incorporates include: